(1) A local authority may—

 (b) repair, maintain and insure any buildings or works on such land and generally deal with such land in a proper course of management.

 (2) This section applies to any land which—

-(a) has been acquired or appropriated by a local authority for planning purposes, and
+(a) has been acquired or appropriate

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.